eartigau/lbl_mask/README.md

 ## Installation

 There's no proper installation script yet (we're working on that).
 You simply download the Python script and put it in the science folder of your LBL installation.
-If you are 100% lazy, you can just run the following command on a linux station:
+If you are 100% lazy, you can just run the following command on a Linux station:

 ```wget -O lbl_resmask.py https://github.com/eartigau/lbl_mask/raw/refs/heads/main/lbl_resmask.py```